vinhdoanthe/ki-technical-test/README.md

 | 6 | Write the documentation (README.md) | 2024-07-27 | 2024-07-27 | [ ] |

 ## How to start the development
+<mark>This project requires Docker and Docker Compose to run, and tested with Macbook Pro 14 M1 Pro</mark>

 Clone the repository and go to the project directory
 ```